Skip to table of contents

 WTC: Students will be notified of closures or delays by text, phone call, and/or email.
 WTC may hold clinic if the Weatherford campus is open, even if OU or the main campus in Burns Flat is closed; students will be notified.

 Our greatest concern is for safety; therefore, each individual should use his or her best judgement as to whether it is safe to travel based upon individual circumstances that exist.
-We expect that all concerned are responsible and professiional and that they will be cognizant of the problems that may ensue due to an absence.
-Therefore, if class, clinic, and/or rotation is being held as scheduled, but you feel that it is not safe for you to travel, you MUST communicate to the following:
+We expect that all concerned are responsible and professional and that they will be cognizant of the problems that may ensue due to an absence.
+Therefore, if class, clinic, and/or rotation is being held as scheduled, but you feel it is not safe for you to travel, you MUST communicate to the following:

 Clinic or Rotation: contact the clinical or site coordinator and Patient Service Coordinator.
+Complete COD Student Absence Request Form located in Section 4.4.

-6.7 - Board ExamsUpdated: 4/28/2020
+6.7 - Board ExamsUpdated: 8/5/2026

 DENTAL HYGIENE BOARD EXAMS

-*Instructions will be provided by program director.
+*Instructions will be provided by the Dental Hygiene Program Director.

 NATIONAL BOARD DENTAL HYGIENE EXAM (NBDHE)

-Chicago, IL 60611-2678
+Chicago, IL 60611-4250

 800-232-1694